Kim Jong Un Reaffirms North Korea's Nuclear Status and Warns South Korea

 Key Facts

-- Kim Jong Un stated North Korea's nuclear status is 'irreversible' and vowed to further cement it.
+- Kim Jong Un stated North Korea's nuclear status is 'irreversible' and vowed to further strengthen it.

-- Kim warned of a 'merciless' response to perceived threats from Seoul.
+- Kim Jong Un labeled South Korea as the 'most hostile' state and warned of a 'merciless' response to threats.

 What Happened

-Kim Jong Un declared North Korea's nuclear status 'irreversible' and issued warnings to South Korea during a parliamentary session, according to multiple news reports.
+Kim Jong Un declared North Korea's nuclear status as 'irreversible' and issued warnings to South Korea.
+Meanwhile, Belarusian President Lukashenko arrived in Pyongyang for talks, with both countries expected to sign a friendship treaty.

 Why It Matters